arrow2nd/twnyan/README_EN.md

 You can like or RT the tweets on the timeline.

-You can do this by specifying the tweetnumber displayed at the top of the tweet.
+You can do this by specifying the tweet-number displayed at the top of the tweet.

 ## Command list